What’s organising all about?

 Many unions have adopted the 'organising approach' and the idea has been taken up readily within the FBU over the last couple of years.

 You might have heard the general secretary or other national officials use the word, or you may have attended an FBU school and heard your tutor talk about organising.
 But what is organising all about?

 Membership of TUC-affiliated unions fell from 12 million in 1979 to 6.7 million in 1997.
 There are many reasons for this, including the decline of highly unionised manufacturing industries and also the loss of confidence in trade unions largely due to the Thatcher government’s anti-union laws.

 Various attempts were made during this time to alleviate the decline by many unions, but the majority of this work was expensive and largely unsuccessful.

 The TUC launched its organising academy in 1998, which trained organisers to assist affiliated unions with some organising challenges.
-This has been a great success and union membership has stabilised over the last 10 years (6.5 million members in 2008) with unions who have adopted the organising approach showing significant growth in their relative sectors.
+This has been a great success with unions who have adopted the organising approach showing significant growth in their relative sectors.

 Organising and servicing

 The ‘organising’ approach is radically different to what is known as the ‘servicing approach’ and prefers a more personal one to one contact with members and prospective members.
 The official or activist listens to the individuals’ concerns and attempts to demonstrate how joining the union can deal with their individual problem rather than, just offering a benefit such as a free will or legal protection etc.